yuyenchu/express_cluster_sample/README.md

 sudo systemctl restart ufw
 sudo systemctl restart docker
 ```
 After ufw-docker is installed and restarted ufw and docker daemon, we can start setting up rules for our containers.
-For example, our express server is using port 8080 in `docker-compose.yml`
+For example, our traefik service is using internal port 80 and 443 in `docker-compose.yml`
 ```shell
 # allow traefik container's port to host
 sudo ufw-docker allow "traefik" 80/tcp